 If you love sport and you’re also interested in psychology, this is the course for you.
 You’ll get a grounding in sports business management, sports development and psychology throughout the degree programme.

 You might be thinking about a career in sports development or maybe forensic and clinical psychology.
 Perhaps you see yourself working in a more managerial role, or possibly working in education and teaching.
-Because you’ll study various aspects of sport and exercise and psychology, this course will set you on the path to a wide range of career opportunities.
+Because you’ll study various aspects of sport and psychology, this course will set you on the path to a wide range of career opportunities.

 With optional modules, you can tailor your degree to what interests you most.
 For example, you can choose modules in exciting areas such as nonverbal behaviour, cyberpsychology and forensic psychology.
 Plus, you’ll be able to attend a vibrant research seminar series, hosted by us, welcoming leading academics from across the UK and around the world.
 This course is full of opportunities, including the option to visit Utrecht University in the Netherlands for an exchange*.
 In addition, we’re rated TEF Gold, making us one of the best universities for teaching and support.